-The starting point of the history of a binding can be considered as an E12 Production which links with E24 Physical Man-Made Thing (the binding) through property P108 has produced.
-At the same time E12 Production is an E11 Modification and therefore inherits the property P31 has modified which can be used to describe the fact that components (E24 Physical Man-Made Things) were formed in advance of the binding of the book and where then used during the binding process.
+of the book and were then used during the binding process.
 Higher up the temporal group of entities, we can use the properties: a) P14 carried out by to indicate the person or workshop that undertook the binding, b) P33 used specific technique to indicate the type of the technique used, c) P7 took place at to indicate where the creation of the binding happened and d) P4 has time-span to indicate the period that we have established as time that the binding was put together.